bbbutterwell/books/wkuf_ch09.md

 Normand doesn't know how he keeps getting himself into these things.
 Why did he only tell *Maeve* she was supposed to wait for him till the weekend?
 Why didn't he tell Claudette too?
 Then Claudette would have told him that it wasn't a good idea to ask Maeve to remember anything when she's upset.
 Maeve has been upset for months, since Bee.

-Claudette always knows when Normand's decisions aren't going to be the right ones.
-Without Claudette, every decision Norm makes is just a coin toss.
-That's how it feels some days, to Norm.

 He takes a breath.
 "Maeve.
 C'mon.
 Let me come in and say I'm sorry, to my niece the Blanket Ball.
 Then I'll leave her alone."

 "My foot's fine.
 I want my pie now please."